MohamedSelimMaazouz993/MERN-App-With-Kerberos-Auth-Protocol-Example/README.md

 ### To Sum Up :

-Authentication is a complex process, but here is a simplified rundown:
+Authentication is a complex process, but here is a simplified rundown :

-Client enters login information.
+1. Client enters login information.
-The Kerberos client creates an encryption key and sends a message to the authentication server (AS).
+2. The Kerberos client creates an encryption key and sends a message to the authentication server (AS).
-The AS uses this key to create a temporary session key and sends a message to the ticket granting service (TGS).
+3. The AS uses this key to create a temporary session key and sends a message to the ticket granting service (TGS).
-TGS grants the client a ticket and server session key.
+4. TGS grants the client a ticket and server session key.
-Client uses these to authenticate with the server and get access.
+5. Client uses these to authenticate with the server and get access.

 ## Implimenting Kerberos Auth Protocol in a MERN App :